stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 ### Final Remarks

-In this section, we learned about several important aspects of recursion, which are summarized here:
+In this section, we learned about several important aspects of recursion and totality checking, which are summarized here:

 * In pure functional programming, recursion is the way to implement iterative expressions.